top of page

 Tools for Self Massage

 Other than your fingers, massage tools such as a soft foam stress ball and a dense foam 4inch ball can be very beneficial.
-I share how to use them specifically for facial palsy in my video collection.
+I share how to use them specifically for facial palsy in Freedom Before Movement Program.
 They are available for purchase at discount stores quite easily.

 I can not stress enough to be gentle with your face.